 An open API is a guarantee that your data stays yours, even as your stack evolves around the platform.

-Read more →How venue IT teams evaluate Thynk against in-house architecture: EU residency, OpenAPI, SSO, audit.
+Read more →How venue IT teams evaluate Thynk against in-house architecture: Data residency, OpenAPI, SSO, audit.
 The page that wins the IT vote.

 Read more →Why ‘Salesforce-native’ is a structural advantage, not a marketing line – on data openness, ecosystem and platform release cadence.